 - Bake for 40 minutes or until skewer comes out clean.

-- Drizzle the lemon syrup evenly on the hot cake.
-Serve chilled garnished with the lemon slices from the lemon syrup.
+- Remove the cake pan from the oven.
+Drizzle the lemon syrup evenly on the hot cake.
+Serve chilled or at room temperature garnished with the lemon slices from the lemon syrup, dried rose petals, and desiccated coconut.

 Hi Kanchan!